direct-connect/protocols/nmdc/nmdc.md

 Note this command, and its use, are used for all connections.

 This command should be the first to be sent in a client to hub connection.
 This command should be sent after both have used [`$MyNick`](#mynick) in a client to client connection.
-Both clients (in a client to client connection) should send $Lock.
+Both clients (in a client to client connection) should send `$Lock`.

 The lock data is a sequence of random characters, excluding space (` `), dollar sign (`$`) and a pipe (`|`).